-Hadera River Park is located next to Hadera, east of Orot Rabin power station.
-The park is not a big one, but it can be a lovely place for a family visit.
+Hadera Stream Park is located next to Hadera, east of Orot Rabin power station.
+The park is not big, but it can be a lovely place for a family visit.

 Table of Contents

-Hadera River Park is located by the sea, east of Orot Rabin power station.
+Hadera Stream Park is located east of Orot Rabin power station by the sea.
 And to get there, you should get off highway #2 at Olga interchange.
-The easiest way to reach this park is by entering its name to Waze.
+The easiest way to reach this park is by entering its name into Waze.

 Interactive map of the area:

 - Hotels, hostels, and apartments in this area:

 - Buy photos of Israel and support this blog.

 - Get 10% off for your next tour at Bein Harim with coupon code LEV10#12306.

 You can find a map of Hadera River Park here.
 And since there is no scale on the map, I will mention that the distance between the harp bridge and the sea is about 600 meters.

 There is a big and free parking lot by the entrance.